carch-org/docs/docs/project/inspiration.md

 📅 **Updated: 2025-05-01**

 🦀 And now... big step: I’ve added a full Rust-based TUI using `ratatui`.
-No more ugly menus 😎.
+No more ugly menus.
 The new interface looks way better, runs smoother, and I can finally add features that just weren’t possible in Bash alone.

-**Just to be clear though—the actual Carch scripts (like setup scripts, tools, etc.) are still written in Bash.** I’m not rewriting all of that in Rust (that would be insane 😅).
+**Just to be clear though—the actual Carch scripts (like setup scripts, tools, etc.) are still written in Bash.** I’m not rewriting all of that in Rust (that would be insane).
 The Rust TUI is mainly for the menu system—handling navigation, categories, and preview.
 When you select something, it still runs the Bash scripts underneath, and yep, `fzf` is still doing the job there too!

 So yeah, it’s a mix: Rust for the interface, Bash for the logic, and `fzf` in the middle holding it all together.
 It’s weird—but it works!